Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Contact-implicit Model Predictive Control

 \subsection{Gradient for Backward Pass}

-In the DDP backward pass, we initially compute the analytic gradient of the contact impulse based on the relaxed complementarity constraint.
-The computed gradients of contact impulse are used in obtaining the gradient $\mathbf{f}_{\mathbf{x}}$ and $\mathbf{f}_{\mathbf{u}}$ through the gradient of $\mathbf{q}_{i+1}$ and $\mathbf{\dot{q}}_{i+1}$, which are computed from the gradient of $\ddot{\mathbf{q}}_{i}$ through the semi-implicit Euler integration equation.
+In the backward pass, we compute the analytic gradient of the contact impulse based on the relaxed complementarity constraint.
+Then, the computed gradients of contact impulse are used in obtaining the gradient $\mathbf{f}_{\mathbf{x}}$ and $\mathbf{f}_{\mathbf{u}}$ using the analytical derivative of the articulated body algorithm (ABA)~\citep{carpentier2018analytical,Pinocchio}.
+Notably, the entire gradient computation takes around $70~\mu s$ under the most demanding scenario with all four contact points in clamping cases, tested on a desktop PC with an AMD Ryzen 5 3600X processor.
+The details of the computation are in Appendix~\hyperref[sec:appendixB]{B}.